Mateen Stewart: Life and career

 Stewart was born and raised in Detroit, Michigan.
 He attended Florida A&M University, where he majored in theater.
 He has appeared on screens with Ben Stiller and Ken Marino and also played the token "Black Guy" in a National McDonald’s commercial.
 He appeared on Jimmy Kimmel Live! and Last Week Tonight with John Oliver.
+He has also appeared on an episode of the “I Spent a Day With…” YouTube series by Anthony Padilla.